 As a result, we’ve seen the rise of the Chief Data Officer (CDO), and many companies are making a commitment to vigilance regarding the use of data in marketing and product development.

 Data collection has obvious benefits and, in some cases, carries significant risk.
 To capitalize on the opportunity and mitigate the risk, companies, no matter what size, must nominate someone to be in charge of the data.
-Regardless of where this role sits in the organization, these “Data Czars” seem to have a common set of responsibilities:
+Regardless of where the CDO role sits in the organization, these “Data Czars” seem to have a common set of responsibilities:

 Identify opportunities for innovation across the entire customer journey.

-Focus the business on revenue generation activities.
+Focus on revenue generation activities.

 Meet regulatory demands and manage risk.